biscotty666/Obsidian/Brian2/+ Encounters/The heart is at ease.md

 tags:: #ideas/proverbs
 Tradition:: Chinese
 Source:: Unknown
-Quote:: When the heart is at east, the body is healthy Stars:: 3
+Quote:: When the heart is at ease, the body is healthy Stars:: 3

-><big>“When the heart is at east, the body is healthy”</big>
+><big>“When the heart is at ease, the body is healthy”</big>
 >
 >  – Unknown